spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202200.0/promotions-and-discounts-feature-integration.md

 template: feature-integration-guide-template
 ---

 {% info_block errorBox %}

 The following feature integration guide expects the basic feature to be in place.

-The current feature integration guide adds discount prioritization functionality.
+This document describes how to add the *discount prioritization* functionality.

 {% endinfo_block %}

----

 ## Install feature core